Everything to Know About K-Pop Group BLACKPINK

 Jennie (Full Name: Kim Jennie), 23

 Blackpink’s main rapper, who also sings, Jennie was a “trainee” for just shy of six years — the longest of the members.
-(Under the trainee system in South Korea, aspiring pop idols audition with entertainment agencies to become trainees with the hopes of one day joining a group.)
+(Under the trainee system in South Korea, aspiring pop idols audition with entertainment agencies to become trainees with the hopes of one day debuting as an artist.)
 Jennie lived in New Zealand for a period before moving back to South Korea in 2010, and speaks fluent English in addition to Korean and Japanese.
 She was the first member of Blackpink to release an individual track, titled “SOLO.”
 The music video showcased her versatility as both a rapper and singer, while further establishing her as a fashion icon through the more than 20 outfits worn within the three-minute clip.

 Rosé (Full Name: Park Chaeyoung), 22